bentomhall/nih-system/monsters/Creatures.md

 **_Talons_**. _Melee Weapon Attack:_ +3 to hit, reach 5 ft., one target. _Hit:_ 8 (2d6 + 1) slashing damage.

-**Giant owls** often befriend fey and other sylvan creatures and are guardians of their woodland realms.

 #### Giant Poisonous Snake

 _Medium beast, unaligned_